As parents, do you want to teach kids not to lie?

-When kids grow up a little, at about 5 to 6 years of age, they know the difference between a fantasy, a lie, and a truth but they might tell lies to impress their parents, peers or teachers.
-These kids are just bragging to get the attention from the people around them.
+When kids grow up a little, at about 5 to 6 years of age, they know the difference between fantasy, a lie, and truth but they might tell lies to impress their parents, peers or teachers.
+These kids are just bragging to get the attention of the people around them.

 Your Child Might Be Learning The Behavior From The Surrounding

 If a child sees a parent, sibling, friend or any other person lying and then getting away with lying he or she might quickly copy the behavior.